It’s time for another post in my “Try a Chapter” Challenge—where I’ll choose ONE book for next month’s TBR!

 I’ve never read anything by Ruth Ware before, but I knew she had to be popular for a reason, so I’ve been meaning to pick up one of her works for way too long.
 Immediately, I noticed the writing is incredibly atmospheric and moves quickly, plus she seems to have a knack for very rapidly developing back story for a character without info-dumping.
 I enjoyed the writing so much that I definitely want to read this ASAP.

 This bizarro horror collection of related short stories sounded so weird and fun that I’ve been wanting to pick it up for the last couple of months, and kept saving it for a later time.
 I read the first chapter/story just now, and I’m not quite sure what to make of it!
-The plot is so weird and interesting but the writing needs work.
-I really don’t mind typos or small grammatical errors in writing — it happens, things slip past people all the time — but if phrasing is so weird that I have to reread a sentence a few times to understand what’s being said, that’s frustrating.
-That said, it’s a REALLY short book, so I might go ahead and finish it.
+The plot is so weird and interesting.
+It’s a REALLY short book, so I might go ahead and finish it.

 YOU MAY NOW KILL THE BRIDE: